Following on my inaugural Whisky Trends post last year, I thought I’d provide an update for what has been a most unusual year.

 Keep in mind, these sprays were all developed and tested on wine – it is unknown how the much higher proof whisky would react.
-One obvious concern is that wine “preserved” this way was only meant to be kept for up to a week or two.
-Long-term storage effects (typically months to years for whisky) are thus largely unknown.
+One obvious concern is that the lower-proof wine “preserved” this way was only meant to be kept for up to a week or two.
+Long-term storage effects (typically months to years) for high-proof whisky are thus largely unknown.

-Indeed, in the study by by Fan, the most popular neutral gas spray – Private Preserve Wine Preserver (shown above) – consistently induced greater flavour change than any other condition beyond indirect sunlight.
+Indeed, in the study by by Fan, the most popular neutral gas spray – Private Preserve Wine Preserver (shown above) – consistently induced greater flavour change than any other condition beyond indirect sunlight (!).
 While exposure to regular air had noticeable effects when the whisky volume was very low (e.g. 150 mL in a 750 mL bottle), these were almost twice as noticeable when wine preserve spray was used.
 Simply put, wine preserve was considerably worse than just regular air exposure in a bottle.
 See also these (unblinded) results from the Scotch Test Dummies.

 On the basis of these findings, I strongly recommend you do NOT use neutral gas sprays in your whisky bottles.

 Another popular option from the wine world.
 Typically, a specialized rubber cork is placed at the opening of the wine bottle, and a hand pump is used to extract most of the air from the bottle (creating a partial vacuum).
 I’ve used this myself, and it does help keep wine flavourful for a few days (compared to simply re-corking).